abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 You've written your driver function to accept arguments of the type AbstractProduct.
 Now, no matter which ConcreteProduct it receives at runtime, it will automagically work with it.

 There's one problem though.
-What if at runtime, the argument recieved by the driver are as follows - h is of the type whiteHomeScreen n is of the type blackNavigationDrawer
+What if at runtime, the argument received by the driver are as follows - h is of the type whiteHomeScreen n is of the type blackNavigationDrawer

 This isn't breaking any abstractions.
 Both the arguments perfectly fit their respective argument types.
 Yet, this will completely break your application.
-When the application finally renders, it will have a light mode homescreen with a dark mode navigation drawer!
+When the application finally renders, it will have a light mode home screen with a dark mode navigation drawer!

 You see, your application depends on the entire family of objects to do its work.
 So, it should be receiving the family as an input, not the individual objects!